Spain Visa; Spanish Investment Visa; Visa to Live in Spain; Spain Visa UK; Spain Residency Visa; Permanent Residency Spain

 After five years of living in Spain under almost any other visa or permit, you can apply for Spain Permanent Residency (Spain PR).

 The exception is the Spain Student Visa.
 The immigration department only counts 50% of your time on a study permit towards your PR.
-So, if you did four years of study that would count as two years towards your PR.
+So, if you did four years of study, that would count as two years toward your PR.
 You’d need three years on another visa or permit to meet the requirement.

 Permanent residency status allows you to live and work with the same rights as a Spanish national.
 So, you can work as a self-employed (cuenta ajena) or as an employee (cuenta propia).